tc39/proposal-first-class-protocols/README.md

 C[A.b]();
 ```

-Similarly, require an interface field to be on the constructor instead of the
+Similarly, require a protocol field to be on the constructor instead of the
 prototype using the `static` modifier.

 ```js